 - 3.9 Option 4: Depreciation Method MRP is equal to the depreciation provision required in respect of an asset. - 3.10 Options 1 and 2 can only be considered for Government supported borrowing.
-These options are therefore no longer available to us for new capital expenditure, as we no longer receive support for borrowing in our Finance Settlement. - 3.11 In 2024-25 it is proposed that Option 3: Asset Life Method is adopted (with one exception see paragraph 3.12 below), and therefore the Minimum Revenue Provision Policy Statement for 2024-25 would be as follows:
+These options are therefore no longer available to us for new capital expenditure, as we no longer receive support for borrowing in our Finance Settlement. - 3.11 In 2025-26 it is proposed that Option 3: Asset Life Method is adopted (with two exceptions see paragraphs 3.12 and 3.13 below), and therefore the Minimum Revenue Provision Policy Statement for 2025-26 would be as follows:

-'In accordance with the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2008, the Authority's policy for the calculation of MRP in 2024-25 shall be the asset life (equal instalment) method for prudential borrowing.'
+'In accordance with the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2008, the Authority's policy for the calculation of MRP in 2025-26 shall be the asset life (equal instalment) method for prudential borrowing.'

-- 3.12 On 1 April 2024, accounting standard "IFRS 16 Leases", will come into effect (this was due to come into effect previously but has been delayed several times).
+- 3.12 There remains a balance of supported borrowing from the pre-Combination Wiltshire & Swindon Fire Authority which is subject to the Option 1 calculation.
+This will continue to be written down at 4% of the relevant adjusted CFR at the end of the preceding year. - 3.13 On 1 April 2024, accounting standard "IFRS 16 Leases", came into effect.
 This standard requires all leases and lease-type arrangements to be accounted for on the Authority's balance sheet as "right-of-use" assets, showing both the asset and related liability for future lease payments.
-This will result in an increase to the Authority's Capital Financing Requirement and means that MRP must be calculated for such leases. - 3.13 The policy is reviewed on an annual basis and is brought to the Authority for approval before the start of each financial year.
+This will result in an increase to the Authority's Capital Financing Requirement and means that MRP must be calculated for such leases.
+However, the Authority's lease for the Five Rivers HQ site was paid in advance in 2016, and therefore no liability remains.
+In consultation with CIPFA it has been decided to utilise the Option 4: Depreciation Method of MRP for this lease. - 3.14 The policy is reviewed on an annual basis and is brought to the Authority for approval before the start of each financial year.
 If it is proposed to vary the terms of the original MRP statement during the year, a revised statement will be presented to the Authority at that time.